EsmadaStevens/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Using 753 to add and remove permissions
-Using chmod --reference=file-name name-file to set permissions to the refrenced file Using chmod a+X * to change execution permissions of all subdirectories Using mkdir file-name; chmod permissions file-name to create a directory and add permissions to it in one line
+Using chmod --reference=file-name name-file to set permissions to the refrenced file Using chmod a+X * to change execution permissions of all subdirectories Using mkdir file-name; chmod permissions file-name or mkdir -mpermisions file-name to create a directory and add permissions to it in one line